MikeMcQuaid/mikemcquaid.com/cv.md

 ##### Principal Engineer (2022 - Present)

-First Principal Engineer in Communities.
 Solving cross-team developer productivity/experience and architecture problems.
 Shipped a document to provide a heuristic on when internal teams should build in the monolith vs. a microservice.
 Working with GitHub's OSPO to improve internal and external open source project management tooling.

 ##### Staff Engineer (2020 - 2022)